 - All entering doctoral students in the EdD degree program must register for EDOC9301 Introduction to Educational Research and Writing during their first year in the program.
-Students should take the workshop prior to the first seminar and must be taken before a second seminar. - All doctoral students must secure and maintain an email address throughout the program. - The Doctor of Education degree program is a residential program with courses normally offered on the main campus.
-However, all seminars are available to distance students via NOLA2U a live synchronous video interface.
+Students should take the workshop prior to the first seminar and must be taken before a second seminar. - All NOBTS students are given an institutional email address.
+The same login credentials will be used for your NOBTS email, Teams, Canvas, and your Student Portal.
+NOBTS will only communicate with you through your institutional email. - The Doctor of Education degree program is a residential program with courses normally offered on the main campus.
+However, all seminars are available to distance students via Teams through the NOLA2U section.
 Students should plan to spend minimally one full day in research weekly for each seminar.
 Thus, a student taking two seminars should be engaged in research minimally two full days weekly.
-Allocation of the necessary time in research is subject to review by the student's faculty advisor, chairperson, or guidance committee.
-A reduced course load may be recommended or required. - No seminar grade below "B" (3.0) will count toward degree requirements.
+Allocation of the necessary time in research is subject to review by the student's faculty mentor.
+A reduced course load may be recommended or required.

+- No seminar grade below "B" (3.0) will count toward degree requirements.
 Students making a grade of "C" Will be placed on probation and must consult with their faculty advisor or chairperson.
-Two seminar grades of "C" or below will result in the student's dismissal from the doctoral program. - Students may be required to remove deficiencies in their preparation by taking for-credit courses from the master's-level curriculum.
-In any case, students are encouraged to audit master's-level classes in their field.

-• EdD students are expected to attend all class sessions.
-Students may drop an EdD block-scheduled seminar, colloquium, or other course before the second class meeting.
-A class meeting is defined as one half-day session.
-To drop a course, students must contact the Office of the Doctor of Education program.
+Two seminar grades of "C" or below will result in the student's dismissal from the doctoral program. - Students may be required to remove deficiencies in their preparation by taking forcredit courses.
+In any case, students are encouraged to audit master's-level classes in their field. - EdD students are expected to attend all class sessions at the scheduled meeting time.
+Students may drop an EdD seminar, reading seminars, or other course before the second class meeting.
+To drop a course, students must contact the registrar's office.